 However, the restrictive nature of the keto diet can make it difficult to follow for a long time.
 People will typically find it more beneficial to follow a moderate diet and lifestyle program that is sustainable long term.

 The keto diet may be one possible blood sugar management option for some people with type 2 diabetes.

 As the keto diet involves a shift in typical eating habits and the body switching to a different energy source, it might lead to some adverse effects.

 Following the keto diet could result in short-term side effects, including:

 - keto-flu, a short-term group of symptoms that resemble those of flu

-- noticeable changes in bowel habits, such as constipation
+- noticeable changes in bowel habits, such as constipation or diarrhea

 - uncomfortable leg cramps